con2/konsti/client/src/markdown/AboutKonstiEn.md

 The team has continued to work on and improve the Konsti app and its lottery algorithm throughout the years.

-You can see more on the [Konsti GitHub page](https://github.com/ropekonsti/konsti).
+You can find more info on the [Konsti GitHub page](https://github.com/ropekonsti/konsti).